Support

 Important: If the gas smell persists after 5 minutes, it’s crucial to contact emergency services for immediate assistance.

-Low gas supply: Check the gas bottle level; it might be empty or near empty.
+Check your gas bottle level — it might be empty or nearly depleted.

-Caution: Always clean the burners after the BBQ has cooled down, and ensure that the gas supply is disconnected before cleaning.
+Only clean the burners after the BBQ has completely cooled, and always disconnect the gas supply before performing any maintenance.

 An accumulation of excess fat and oil commonly causes flare-ups.
 The risk is substantially reduced when using Coleman Revolution’s Flare-Free technology.
 To further mitigate the chance of flare-ups, maintain a clean grill by emptying the drip tray and Flare-Free cup after each use.